krishbpalli/fend-Classic-Arcade-Game/README.md

     6.The player can play again.

 ## How to run the project
-  1.Simply open index.html file in your favorite browser and move the player to the water avoiding collision with the bugs!
+1.Simply open index.html file in your favorite browser and move the player to the water avoiding collision with the bugs.
-  2.If you want to play it locally on your computer, you can either download the files from this repository or clone them.
+2.If you want to play locally on your computer, you can either download the files from this repository or clone them.